outsinre/outsinre.github.com/_posts/2014-04-05-github-tips.md

 1. [cleaning up untracked files](http://gitready.com/beginner/2009/01/16/cleaning-up-untracked-files.html).

 # Line endings
 Windows adopts `CRLF` while Linux adopts `LF`, which usually incur conflicts if you or your team edit your repository on both platforms.
 Basically, we set a universal line ending scheme as `LF`, even for Windows.
-The key for universal line ending is per-repository `.gitattribute` file setting.
-Never count on `autocrlf` thing under Windows.
+The key is to **depend on your file editor for line ending, not the Git auto conversion**.

 ## Windows
 ```